 Your gums act as protectors for your teeth.
-However, when your oral hygiene takes a back seat, there’s a high likelihood you’ll develop advanced gum disease over time.
+If you aren’t taking proper care of your oral hygiene, there’s a high likelihood you’ll develop advanced gum disease over time.
 With this, bacteria grow and spread, causing your gums to pull away from your teeth.
-The spaces this creates allow infections to spread beneath the gumline, where they can attack connective tissue and bone that stands in their way.
+This new space serves as a breeding ground for infections, which can attack connective tissue and bone that stands in their way.
 Eventually, this deterioration will reach your jawbone and the tissues that hold your teeth in place, and tooth loss will be imminent.

 Unfortunately, tooth loss isn’t the only issue associated with gum disease you need to worry about.
 When an infection damages bone density in the jaw, it can affect your facial structure and may even make it difficult for you to eat or speak.
-Additionally, it can hinder your ability to wear dentures if necessary, since they likely won’t fit correctly.
-It can also make oral surgery riskier.
+It can also create fit issues with dentures and make oral surgery riskier.